chronoxor/CppBenchmark/README.md

 # CppBenchmark
-C++ Benchmark Library allows to create performance benchmarks of some code to investigate average/minimal/maximal execution time, items processing throughput, I/O processing speed.
+C++ Benchmark Library allows to create performance benchmarks of some code to investigate average/minimal/maximal execution time, items processing processing speed, I/O throughput.
 CppBenchmark library has lots of [features](#features) and allows to make benchmarks for [different kind of scenarios](#benchmark-examples) such as micro-benchmarks, benchmarks with fixtures and parameters, threads benchmarks, produsers/consummers pattern.